neelbommisetty/gitRepoFetcher/README.md

 ```

 # Limitations
 If user has more than 30 repositories .
-It fetches on top 30 in alphabetical order
+It fetches only top 30 in alphabetical order